American Express Membership Rewards Explained

 Cancelling Early (after receiving the bonus)

 Warning: Be sure and let the annual fee post before you cancel any of these cards after your first year!
 You have a 30-day grace period to cancel.
 There have been reports of American Express clawing back (taking away) any points you haven’t used if you cancel the card before this.
-Also, if you want to cancel a card, be sure and downgrade to a no-fee card like the American Express Blue Cash Everyday Spend card so you don’t lose your Membership Reward points.

-Referral Bonuses
+American Express Referral Bonuses

 A great way to earn more Membership Rewards is to refer others, including spouses, to your card.
 This is how to do that.
 Once you sign in, you will see a screen that looks like this:

-Screen shot of American Express home page
+Screen shot of American Express referral bonus for more American Express Membership Rewards

 Click on the blue button that says “refer now”.
 You will get the following screen: